apache/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

 Dataset access expressions are most commonly used in FLWOR expressions, where variables are bound to their contents.

+Note that the Identifier that identifies a dataset (or any other Identifier in AQL) can also be a StringLiteral.
+This is especially useful to avoid conficts with AQL keywords (e.g. "dataset", "null", or "type").

 The following are three examples of legal dataset access expressions.
 The first one accesses a dataset called Customers in the dataverse called SalesDV.